Skip to Content

 If you travel with a two-person tent, you can fit the folding bike inside to protect it from the weather or theft.
 If you are staying at a campground, you can store your bike inside while you are away.
 This improves security.

-12. Folding bikes are a conversation starter
+12. They are a conversation starter

 Everyone wants to learn about the bike and see how it works.
 Making friends and meeting people is easy with a folding bike.

-13. Folding bikes can feel more stable
+13. They can feel more stable

 Folding bikes have a low center of gravity.
 This is because the bottom bracket usually sits lower to the ground.
 Your luggage also sits lower to the ground because the wheels are smaller.
 This lower center of gravity can make the bike feel more stable.
 You can easily maneuver at low speeds.
 The bike can also be a bit easier to control while descending hills.